powertac/powertac-server/README.md

 There are four mode/profile-specific configuration files

 You can run the visualizer in two modes, "research" and "tournament".
-In the first case, you will get some additional tabs in the
-GUI to start/stop games, which are run embedded in the visualizer.
+In the first case, you will get some additional tabs in the GUI to start/stop games, which are run embedded in the visualizer.
 In the second case, you will be able to passively view the progress of games run by an external tournament scheduler.

-Additionally, you can build the visualizer with "dev" or in "prod" profiles, the latter meaning that the javascript, styles, and html templates will be concatenated and compressed -- making the pages slightly faster to load.
+Additionally, you can build the visualizer with "dev" or in "prod" profiles, the latter meaning that the javascript, styles, and HTML templates will be concatenated and compressed -- making the pages slightly faster to load.

 So you will have to pick one of four combinations.
-To run the visualizer in, e.g. research mode and production profile, do
+To run the visualizer in, for instance, research mode and production profile, do

 ```sh
 mvn -Pprod,research
 ```

 This will select the default Maven goal, which is `spring-boot:run`.
 Alternatively, you can select the `package` goal to build a WAR file, e.g. in tournament mode and production profile:

 ```sh
 mvn -Pprod,tournament package
 ```

 Note, this will create *two* WAR files, in the `target` directory.
 One contains an embedded Tomcat servlet container, and can be run as an executable jar:

 ```sh
 java -jar target/xxxxx.war
 ```

 The other WAR file is called `xxxxx.war.original` and can be deployed to external servlet containers like Tomcat 8.

 Unless you're actually developing the visualizer itself, you'll probably want to use the "prod" profile.
 However, this will cause the build process to take a long time, in particular it will be doing a lot of tests.
 If you would like to skip these, you can add `-DskipTests` to your Maven commands.

 # JHipster generic documentation

-This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).
+This application was generated using JHipster 4.0.6, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.0.6](https://jhipster.github.io/documentation-archive/v4.0.6).

 ## Development